Exotic Wildlife Association

 Section 2.
 Special Meetings.
 Special meetings of members for any purpose or purposes may be called at any time by the President or by any five (5) of the Directors to be held at such time and place as may be designated in the notice of the meeting.
-The President or Vice-President or the Secretary shall promptly call such a meeting whenever ten percent (10%) or more of the Active Members in good standing shall make written application therefore, stating the purposes of the meeting applied for.
+Additionally, the President or Vice-President or the Secretary shall promptly call a special meeting of the Members whenever ten percent (10%) or more of the Voting Members in Good Standing shall make written application therefore, stating the purposes of the meeting applied for.
 The business transacted at any special meeting of active members shall be limited to the purpose stated in the notice.

 Section 4.
 Quorum of Members.
-For the purpose of holding an election of Directors or the transaction of other business, a quorum of Active Members either present or present by proxy shall consist of not less than ten percent (10%) of the total number of Active Members in good standing as provided by Section 2.12 of the Texas Non-Profit Corporation Act.
+For the purpose of holding an election of Directors or the transaction of other business, a quorum of Voting Members in Good Standing either present or present by proxy shall consist of not less than ten percent (10%) of the total number of Voting Members in Good Standing.

 Section 3.
 Qualification of Directors.
 All nominees for the position of Director of the Exotic Wildlife Association shall be an Active member, Lifetime member, Active Corporate member or Patron member in good standing for a period of three (3) years prior to the election of Directors.
-They shall sign an affidavit insuring they are not currently under indictment of a misdemeanor or felony and have no ethics complaint pending.
+In addition, nominees must (a) have at least 3 years experience in handling, propagation, or care of indigenous or non-indigenous hoof stock animals, (b) have served on a committee of the Association for at least 2 years prior to nomination, and (c) meet certain eligibility rules established by the Board of Directors from time to time.
+Upon request by the Board of Directors, they shall sign an affidavit insuring they are not currently under indictment of a misdemeanor or felony and have no ethics complaint pending.
 No member shall be eligible to serve on the Board of Directors while an immediate family member or a nominee’s employer also serves as a member of the Board of Directors.
 This shall not apply, however, to Advisory Board Members or their immediate family.

 Section 4.
 Term Limits for Directors.
-All Directors of the Exotic Wildlife Association shall be elected for a three (3) year term and shall not be limited by term limits.
+All Directors of the Association shall be elected for a three (3) year term and shall not be limited by term limits.

 Section 6.
 Quorum of Directors.
-Unless mandatorily otherwise required by law, twelve (12) Directors present or present by proxy shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
-If less than a quorum be present at a meeting the Directors present may adjourn the meeting and the meeting may be held on the date to which it is adjourned without further notice.
-Except as otherwise provided by law or by the Articles of Incorporation or these By-Laws, when a quorum is present at any meeting of the Board of Directors a majority of the Directors present at such meeting shall decide any question coming before such meeting.
+Unless mandatorily otherwise required by law, Fifty Percent (50.0%) Directors then in office present in person or by proxy shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
+If less than a quorum is present at a meeting the Directors present may adjourn the meeting and the meeting may be held on the date to which it is adjourned without further notice.
+Except as otherwise provided by law or by the Articles of Incorporation of the Association or these Bylaws, when a quorum is present at any meeting of the Board of Directors a majority of the Directors present at such meeting shall decide any question coming before such meeting.

-Section 7.
+Section 8.
 Attendance at Meetings.
 A Director’s position is one of trust and confidence placed on an individual by the membership of this Association.
 Attendance at Board Meetings is paramount to this trust.
 An Association’s Director shall be allowed three (3) missed meetings, either unexcused or by proxy, in a twelve (12) month period beginning with the Annual Membership Meeting each year.
-Any member of the Board of Directors who misses more than three meetings either unexcused or by proxy, shall be mailed a certified letter by the President of the association asking for his appearance before the board to explain his desire to continue to serve as a director.
-A Directors failure to respond shall be cause for his removal from the Board of Directors.
+Any member of the Board of Directors who misses more than three meetings either unexcused or by proxy, shall be mailed a certified letter by the President of the Association asking for his appearance before the Board to explain his desire to continue to serve as a director, after which the Director may be removed in accordance with Section VI.2 below.
+A Director’s failure to respond shall be cause for his removal from the Board of Directors.

-Section 9.
+Section 10.
 Conflict of Interest.
-Directors of the Exotic Wildlife Association who serve as an officer or director of any other organization or association who has a conflict of interest with the EWA shall cease to serve as a director of the EWA or the conflicting organization or association until such time as the matter is resolved.
-The determination of the conflict of interest shall be approved by a 2/3 majority vote of the Board of Directors of the EWA.
-It will be considered a conflict of interest
+Directors of the Association who serve as an officer or director of any other organization or association who has a conflict of interest with the Association shall cease to serve as a director of the Association or the conflicting organization or association until such time as the matter is resolved.
+The determination of the conflict of interest shall be determined by a 2/3 majority vote of the Board of Directors of the Association.

 The President may appoint a technical committee consisting of wildlife biologists and other technical persons in the wildlife field to handle all matters of a technical nature affecting the Exotic Wildlife Association and its membership.